Insality/defold-quest/README.md

 [![Github-sponsors](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/insality) [![Ko-Fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/insality) [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/insality)

-# Disclaimer

-The library in development stage.
-May be not fully tested and README may be not full.
-If you have any questions, please, create an issue.
-This library is an adoptation of [Quest](https://github.com/Insality/defold-eva/blob/master/eva/modules/quests.lua) module from my [Defold-Eva](https://github.com/Insality/defold-eva) library.

 # Quest

 **Quest** - module is a comprehensive system for managing quests in a game.
 It allows for the registration, tracking, and completion of quests, with various events and callbacks to handle quest-related activities.